PhaseQ Energy

 Cooling Performance Is Not Deployable Capacity

-Two-phase cooling can remove extreme heat at the chip, but AI data centers need that performance to translate into rack-level infrastructure capacity.
+Two-phase cooling can remove intensive heat at the chip, but AI data centers need that performance to translate into rack-level infrastructure capacity.
 Vapor-quality excursions, flow maldistribution, pressure dynamics, maintenance complexity, and facility-integration constraints can turn theoretical cooling capability into stranded deployable capacity.

 STAR Solution